lbke/ssr-theory/readme.md

 The remainder of this paper is focused on server-side rendering only.

 ### Technical definitions
-In this section, we'll dive into the deeper technical details of server-side rendering.
+In this section, we'll dive into the deeper technical details of server-side rendering needed for implementation.

 #### Page, template and props